Novocaine (2025 film): Production

+Filmmakers Dan Berk and Robert Olsen were in charge of making the film.

 In October 2023, it was announced that Jack Quaid would star in the action comedy film Novocaine, directed by Dan Berk and Robert Olsen and written by Lars Jacobson.
 It is the first film from FilmNation Entertainment's production label Infrared.
 In February 2024, Paramount Pictures acquired the film, with Amber Midthunder also announced as part of the cast.
 In March, Ray Nicholson, Jacob Batalon, Betty Gabriel, and Matt Walsh joined the cast of the film.

+Cape Town, Western Cape.
+This location served as the setting for the film.

 Principal photography began on April 8, 2024, in Cape Town, South Africa.
 The film was financed through Domain Entertainment as its first film with Paramount.

 Music

-Novocaine also uses popular songs, including "Everybody Hurts" by R.E.M., "Silver Bells" by Andy Williams, "Mist of a Dream" by Birdlegs and Pauline, and "You’re the Inspiration" by Chicago.
+Novocaine also uses popular songs, including "Everybody Hurts" by R.E.M., "Silver Bells" by Andy Williams, "Mist of a Dream" by Birdlegs and Pauline, "I Believe In A Thing Called Love" by The Darkness and "You’re the Inspiration" by Chicago.
 "Power Lines" by Telekinesis was used in the end credits.

-Release
+Release and reception

 Novocaine was released in the United States on March 14, 2025.

-Reception

 Box office

-Novocaine grossed $19.9 million in the United States and Canada, and $14.3 million in other territories, for a worldwide total of $34.2 million.
+Novocaine grossed $19.9 million in the United States and Canada, and $14.7 million in other territories, for a worldwide total of $34.5 million.

 In the United States and Canada, Novocaine was released alongside Black Bag, Opus (which also starred Midthunder), The Last Supper, and the wide release of The Day the Earth Blew Up: A Looney Tunes Movie, and was projected to gross $7–12 million from 3,365 theaters in its opening weekend.
 The film made $3.9 million on its first day, including an estimated $1.8 million from preview screenings.
 It went on to debut to $8.8 million, topping the box office in the lowest-grossing weekend of 2025 to date ($54.7 million for all films in theaters).
 In its second weekend, the film made $3.7 million (a drop of 58%), falling to fourth place.
 The film dropped out of the box office top ten in its fourth weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale, while those surveyed by PostTrak gave it an 84% overall positive score, with 58% saying they would "definitely recommend" it.

 Writing for the Chicago Tribune, Michael Phillips praised Jack Quaid and Amber Midthunder's performances, but felt the film ultimately "[squandered] a promising setup, with an unusually effective depiction of a romance in its first-date stage."